ktschroeder/Cloudless/README.md

 - consider whether/what features should be behind feature flags users can configure in settings (to keep app/UI cleaner if they like).
 Also consider some kind of power user mode for this.
 - If you change a config in one window/instance, how should/can it affect other windows that are open?
 - optional online listening for updates.
+- odd jitter of window when changing images, such as when navigating through a directory.
+Possibly a WPF issue; a few attempts did not resolve this.

 Maybe / ideas:
 - configurable gestures: hold left and right click, then drag in a direction.
 4 options. and/or middle click.